-Colour blind customers are often ignored by the retail industry, see the two examples below:-
+Colour blind customers are routinely ignored by the retail industry, see the two examples below:-

 Product packaging and placement

-‘Traffic light’ food labelling systems advising customers on the levels of fat, salt, carbohydrate eyc within each product usually show high levels of each component in red, medium levels in orange and low levels in green.
+‘Traffic light’ food labelling systems advising customers on the levels of fat, salt, carbohydrate etc within each product usually show high levels of each component in red, medium levels in orange and low levels in green.
 This set of colours is intended to show customers at a glance the average levels of each component within the product.
-But red, amber and green are colours which people with colour blindness often can’t tell apart, so they need extra information.
+But red, amber and green are colours which people with colour blindness often can’t tell apart, so they need to be provided with extra information.

-If information is also given in text colour blind can seek it out, but packaging companies don’t usually realise the importance of strong colour contrast between text and background information.
-Black text against a red background can be invisible to many people with colour blindness but it’s a common combination used in packaging.
+If information is also given in text, colour blind can seek it out but packaging companies don’t usually realise the importance of strong colour contrast between text and background information.
+Black text against a red background can be invisible to many people with colour blindness but it’s a common combination used in packaging and marketing.
 This can have serious consequences if your customer is diabetic and trying to work out sugar content, or worse has a nut allergy but they aren’t sure if certain allergens are present or not.

 Solutions to these kinds of problems are not about removing colour, far from it – they are about how to present information in other ways as well as colour, so that information is available to everyone.